 Here are some of my more popular slides:

-WTTW Chicago Tonight interview with Derek Eder and Phil Ponce on Chi Hack Night, DataMade, and the work done by the Chicago civic technology community in the last 5 years.
-Discussed are some more recent projects including Chicagos Million Dollar Blocks and Justice Divided.
+WTTW Chicago Tonight interview I did with Phil Ponce on Chi Hack Night, DataMade, and the work done by the Chicago civic technology community in the last 5 years.
+We discussed some more recent projects including Chicagos Million Dollar Blocks and Justice Divided.

 I participated in a panel discussion with Mike Fourcher, founder of Aldertrack, and Sun-Times reporter Dan Mihalopolous about the ethics in using open data.